searchlight/icinga-operator/docs/install.md

-> New to Kubed?
+> New to Searchlight?
 Please start [here](/docs/tutorials/README.md).

 # Installation Guide

 ## Create Cluster Config
-Before you can install Kubed, you need a cluster config for Kubed.
+Before you can install Searchlight, you need a cluster config for Searchlight.
 Cluster config is defined in YAML format.
 You find an example config in [./hack/deploy/config.yaml](/hack/deploy/config.yaml).

 ```yaml
 $ cat ./hack/deploy/config.yaml